By using this site, you agree to the Privacy Policy and Terms of Use.

 What is outcome reporting bias and why does it matter?

 Outcome reporting bias occurs when researchers selectively report favourable results while suppressing negative or null findings.
-The BMJ analysis notes that without prospective registration, studies can modify their primary outcomes after seeing results, potentially inflating treatment benefits or hiding harms.
+Without prospective registration, studies can modify their primary outcomes after seeing results, potentially inflating treatment benefits or hiding harms.

 How do registration requirements improve research quality?